lechiffre/bloomberg-macro-connector/README.md

 C++ tests:

-- `test_connection`: Openning and closing the connection with the Bloomberg server
+- `test_connection`: Opening and closing the connection with the Bloomberg server
-- `test_subscription`: Subscribing and unsubscribing
+- `test_subscription`: Subscribing and unsubscribing to data feeds
-- `test_serialization`: Tets for the flatbuffers functions
+- `test_serialization`: Tests for the FlatBuffers serialization functions
-- `test_deserialize`: Deserialization of data received from the Bloomberg server
+- `test_deserialize`: Deserialization of messages received from the Bloomberg server, validating all message types with actual data
+- `test_loadfbbin`: Batch deserialization of all binary files in `data/`, verifying correct message type identification and counting
+- `test_serialdeserial`: Round-trip serialization/deserialization tests
+- `test_macro`: Macro-specific event handling tests
+- `test_datetime_format`: DateTime formatting and validation tests
+- `test_convert_to_datetime`: DateTime conversion function tests
+- `test_toMicrosecondsSinceEpoch`: Microsecond timestamp conversion tests
+- `test_fbBufferToFile`: FlatBuffer file I/O operations tests

 Go tests:

-- `deserialize_test.go`: Deserialization of data received from the Bloomberg server
+- `deserialize_test.go`: Deserialization of data received from the Bloomberg server, testing all message types with field validation
+- `loadfbbin_test.go`: Batch deserialization of all binary files in `data/`, identifying and counting each message type
-- `referencemap_test.go`: Validation of operations on the ReferenceMap structure
+- `referencemap_test.go`: Validation of operations on the ReferenceMap structure (add, get, remove references)
+- `datetime_test.go`: DateTime conversion and timezone handling tests
+- `prettyprint_test.go`: JSON marshaling tests for ValueType with NaN value handling and roundtrip verification
+- `json_conversion_test.go`: End-to-end JSON conversion tests for all message types with NaN handling and roundtrip integrity checks

 ## Profiling